apache/buildstream-site/content/pages/container_install.md

-title: BuildStream inside Docker
+title: BuildStream inside a container
-slug: docker_install
+slug: container_install

 If your system cannot provide the base system requirements for BuildStream, then it is possible to run buildstream within a Docker image.